Skip to content

 log

-The log object writes to the common application log (the main service log visible on the Logs page).
-Use this for operational messages that should be visible to all operators, not just when inspecting a specific queue item.
+Writes to the common application log (visible on the Logs page).
+Use for operational messages visible to all operators.

 lua